-HORT 472V Internship Assessment was assessed using the General Outlook Skills Student Learning Outcomes 1: Written Communication Skills.
-2: Oral Communication Skills, and 3: Critical Thinking Skills.
-Data were used from the fall 2022 semester.
+HORT 31103 Herbaceous and Indoor Plants was assessed using the Student Learning Outcomes 1: Written Communication Skills and 3: Critical Thinking Skills under the subcategory Discipline Specific Skills for horticulture.
+Data were used from the spring semester of the 2024-2025 academic year.